-Which option and the specifics of each option are determined by the student's IEP team jointly with the student's parents and the student.
+Which option and the specifics of each option are determined by the student's IEP team jointly with the student's parents and the student in the transition plan.
 The details for these plans and their options are contained in the PED's Special Education Bureau Technical Manuals.
+CCS will follow all IDEA Federal regulations and state rules for students with IEPs.
+The plans for each student will include post secondary goals and service awareness.
+A plan will also be developed for those students not graduating with their peers.